-Client-any person who seeks and receives treatment or services, including but not limited to rehabilitation services or addiction counseling services, furnished by a provider licensed pursuant to this Chapter.
+Client-any person who has been accepted for treatment or services, including rehabilitation services, furnished by a provider licensed pursuant to this Chapter.

 Client Education-information that is provided to clients and groups concerning alcoholism and other drug abuse, positive lifestyle changes, mental health promotion, suicide prevention and intervention, safety, recovery, relapse prevention, self-care, parenting, and the available services and resources.
 Educational group size is not restricted and may be offered as an outreach program.